Dubai resident Zak Jarallah offers clothes and shoes with Palestinian tatreez through Adjadi Collective. Antonie Robertson / The National

 • Arabic

-Today marks one year since Israel's deadly bombardment of Gaza began, and people around the world continue to look to support Palestinians and their livelihoods.
+As the destruction of Gaza continues, supporting Palestinian livelihoods has become a critical act of solidarity.
 While many have decided to donate to charity, others help local brands stay afloat amid the crisis.

-There are countless Palestinian artisans in Gaza and West Bank who hand-make beautiful products.
+There are countless Palestinian artisans in Gaza and the West Bank who handmake beautiful products.
 Dozens of stores sell these wares, with funds going directly back to their makers.

-Jihad Sabbah Jewellery creates earrings, necklaces and rings as a ode to Palestine and Arabic art.
+The brand creates earrings, necklaces and rings as an ode to Palestine and Arabic art.
 Photo: Jihad Sabbah Jewellery

-Jihad Sabbah Jewellery creates earrings, necklaces and rings as a ode to Palestine and Arabic art.
+The brand creates earrings, necklaces and rings as an ode to Palestine and Arabic art.
 Photo: Jihad Sabbah Jewellery

 Much of the collection speaks directly to his cultural roots, and continues to use mother of pearl alongside gemstones, silver, gold, copper, and brass in his creations.
 These include necklaces with Palestine-shaped pendants hanging from chains and rings incorporating Arabic calligraphy and quotes by the late politician and poet Tawfiq Zayyad.